 Being homesick for an unknown place, one has never been called fernweh (a German word).
 Similarly, the Swedish term Resfeber refers to a traveler’s restlessness before the journey begins.
 Whether the traveler is feeling fernweh or Resfeber, he’s got bitten by the travel bug or pangs of hodophile.

 The hodophile often involves the unplanned hasty destination or itinerary selection, the mode of transport (bike or car), and the arrangement of necessary travel items like clothing, food, etc. Road trips with friends make the experience worth memorable.
-Roadside tea stalls, highway dhabas, and small makeshift hotels allure weary, exhausted travelers like the light attract the moths.
+Roadside tea stalls, highway dhabas, and small makeshift hotels allure weary, exhausted travelers like the light attracts the moths.
 Here, travelers spend some refreshing break time energizing their zeal to explore the other road ahead.
-The hodophile often takes an unknown route and breaks away from the touristic itinerary.
+The hodophile often takes an unknown route and departs from the touristic itinerary.
 Most of the time, it results in seeing many exciting florae, the fauna of the jungle, or meeting unassuming people in remote locations of the world.
 One should be careful also as it exposes the hodophile to the uncertainty of getting harmed.

 Hodophile- In India and abroad?

-In developed countries, hodophile plays a significant role in the lifestyle of citizens.
+In developed countries, hodophiles play a significant role in the lifestyle of citizens.
 The weekends are spent on the vagary road trips around natural ecosystems or famous trails.
 In the US, in the year 2019, traveler spending totaled $1.1 trillion: $278.9B for food services, $242.3B for lodging, $210.8B for public transportation, $169.7B for auto transportation, $117.8B for recreation, and $107.3B for retail- according to US Travel Association.
 Most households look forward to spending quality time with family or friends during these road trips.
-Demographically speaking, the baby boomers (aged 55+) spend more on such road trips than millennials or gen-z.
-The eagerness to live a shackle-free life often makes the boomers more carefree in the US.
+Demographically speaking, the baby boomers (aged 55+) spend more on such road trips than millennials or Gen-Z. The eagerness to live a shackle-free life often makes the boomers more carefree in the US.